thouravi/hltv-whatsapp-bot/README.md

 ## Installation

 - Make sure you have an API account on Twilio
-- pip install twilio requests BeautifulSoup
+- pip install twilio requests beautifulsoup4